TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Index.rst

 **Tutorial**

-This document is a tutorial, intended to teach a lesson about one topic.
-We hope you enjoy learning its topic while working through the tutorial.
+This tutorial is intended to cover one particular topic in detail.
+We hope you find this tutorial useful and we welcome any feedback.

 **Feedback**